mbordash/kontxt_for_wordpress/README.txt

 5. Sentiment Analytics :: deep insights on how your brand connects with your visitors

+6. Keyword tag generator for SEO

 == Changelog ==

+= 1.3.0 =
+New tag generator for blog articles compatible with Gutenberg block editor

 = 1.2.5 =
 Added a feedback loop for improving search results model